Mixvoip/passmanager/README.md

  * sqlite3 for your operating system (to create the database) *(tipp: under Debian/Ubuntu you can use `apt-get install sqlite3` )*.

 ### Setup
-1. Make sure your Webserver installation can run cakephp ([cakephp install instructions](http://book.cakephp.org/2.0/en/installation.html))
+1. Make sure your Webserver installation can run CakePHP ([cakephp install instructions](http://book.cakephp.org/2.0/en/installation.html))
 2. Clone the sources from github `git clone https://github.com/mixvoip/passmanager.git`
 3. Go to the `app/webroot/db` Directory and execute the `./createDatabase.sh` Script to create the database
 4. To create the *admin* user with the default password *q1w2e3!*  and the root tag run in the `app/webroot/db` the command `sqlite3 Passmanager.db < firstUser.sql`.
 We recommend to change the password of the *admin* user as soon as possible